Add an image

 To embed an image from your media library, locate the image in your media library and click on the image thumbnail or image title.

-If you are having trouble locating your image, see:
+If you are having trouble locating your image, use the search bar at the top of your media library or see:

 Your image should now be embedded on your page.